AdaCore/gnatstudio/docs/users_guide/extending.rst

 The alias editor is divided into three main parts.
 The left shows the list of currently defined aliases.
 Clicking on any of them displays its replacement text.
-If you click a second time, GPS displays a text entry allowing you to rename that alias.
+If you click a second time, GNAT Studio displays a text entry allowing you to rename that alias.
 A checkbox at the bottom determines whether the editor displays read-only aliases (i.e., system-wide aliases).